-Policy WEO9 seeks to preserve those elements contributing to the character and beauty of the countryside, in particular landscape features and the characteristics of the landscape character type.
-This policy, together with Policy WEO1, ensures that protection and enhancement of the elements of the landscape are given a high priority (NPPF para 170).
-Together contain criteria against which proposals should be judged.
+Policy WG14 seeks to preserve those elements contributing to the character and beauty of the countryside, in particular landscape features, the settings of the Group Parish's settlements and the characteristics of the landscape character type.
+This policy, together with Policy WG1, ensures that protection and enhancement of the elements of the landscape are given a very high priority (NPPF para 170).
+Together Policies WG1 and WG14 contain criteria against which proposals should be judged.